 Content Example Who you are My name is Harman Argawal.
 What you do I am a senior majoring in chemical engineering at Northwestern University.
 What makes you unique This past year, I was one of three interns at XYZ Corporation in India where I designed a new piping configuration for our production facility.
-What skills you have used I used my critical thinking skills to examine the effects of possibly using this new concresult of my work, XYZ implemented this new piping system to drain their reactors m saving time and money for the organization.
+What skills you have used I used my critical thinking skills to examine the effects of possibly using this new configuration.
+As a result of my work, XYZ implemented this new piping system to drain their reactors more efficiently, saving time and money for the organization.
 How you can make a positive impact I would bring my problem-solving abilities and knowledge of chemical manufacturing to improve your organization's procedures.

-^{}If you are unsure of what you want to do, you can still practice articulating your interests, skills, and goals.
+\If you are unsure of what you want to do, you can still practice articulating your interests, skills, and goals.
 Meet with your Career Adviser to learn more about creating an elevator pitch.

 - Asking a Contact (NU Alumni, Professional, or Recruiter) for an Informational Interview.
 Once you have found a contact of interest, you then want to send a personalized informational interview request.
 Remember that your goal is to build professional relationships and network with professionals in your field of interest.
 Also, a personalized note is a great way to stand out from other requests. - o Informational Interview Inquiry Sample.
-Dear Ms. Siluma.
-My name is Maria Hernandez and I am a first year Master's student at McCormick School of Engineering.
+Dear Aisha, My name is Maria Hernandez and I am a first year Master's student at McCormick School of Engineering.
 I saw that you work as a Data Scientist at (company name).
 Coming from an international background, I'd love to connect with you to learn more about your background and gain any valuable insights.
+Are you free next week to connect for a 20-minute phone or virtual meeting?
 Thank you! - Follow Up.
 One conversation isn't enough so plan to follow-up with those individuals.
 Ask for their business card or email so you can send them a thank you note and consider connecting with them on LinkedIn with a personal message.
 If you told them you would email them your resume, make sure you follow through.
 Periodically follow up with them by asking additional questions, sending updates on your progress at Northwestern, or sending interesting articles you've read that they may enjoy. - o Follow Up Sample.
 Dear Snehal, I appreciate the time you took to meet with me today.
 Listening to your experiences as an international student has given me hope and I know with the right plan I will succeed.
 I look forward to what the future holds and I hope that I can follow up with you soon.